nus-cs2103-AY1718S2/addressbook-level4/collated/test/SuxianAlicia.md

     /**
      * Executes a {@code ViewCalendarCommand} with the given {@code view},
-     * and checks that {@code DisplayCalendarRequestEvent} is raised with the day view.
+     * and checks that {@code ChangeCalendarViewRequestEvent} is raised with the day view.
      */
     private void assertShowDayViewSuccess(String view) {
         ViewCalendarCommand viewCalendarCommand = new ViewCalendarCommand(view);

         try {
             CommandResult commandResult = viewCalendarCommand.execute();
-            assertEquals(String.format(ViewCalendarCommand.MESSAGE_SHOW_CALENDAR_SUCCESS, ViewCalendarCommand.DAY_VIEW),
+            assertEquals(String.format(ViewCalendarCommand.MESSAGE_SHOW_CALENDAR_SUCCESS, DAY_VIEW),
                     commandResult.feedbackToUser);
         } catch (CommandException ce) {
             throw new IllegalArgumentException("Execution of command should not fail.", ce);
         }

-        DisplayCalendarRequestEvent lastEvent = (DisplayCalendarRequestEvent) eventsCollectorRule.eventsCollector
+        ChangeCalendarViewRequestEvent lastEvent = (ChangeCalendarViewRequestEvent) eventsCollectorRule.eventsCollector
                 .getMostRecent();
-        assertEquals(ViewCalendarCommand.DAY_VIEW, lastEvent.getView());
+        assertEquals(DAY_VIEW, lastEvent.getView());
     }

     /**
      * Executes a {@code ViewCalendarCommand} with the given {@code view},
-     * and checks that {@code DisplayCalendarRequestEvent} is raised with the week view.
+     * and checks that {@code ChangeCalendarViewRequestEvent} is raised with the week view.
      */
     private void assertShowWeekViewSuccess(String view) {
         ViewCalendarCommand viewCalendarCommand = new ViewCalendarCommand(view);